bethgelab/slurm-monitoring-public/README.md

 export SECRET_LOCATION=/your/absolute/location/.mysecret
 cat $SECRET_LOCATION | SSH_ASKPASS=/bin/cat setsid -w ssh-add $KEY
 ```
 If the private key contains a secret even that must be specfied.
-Note: This is not tested again key not having a secret.
+Note: This config is not tested again key not having a secret.
 As above, set all the required items.

 - At scripts: Within the scripts folder, there is another `.env.template`, use that to setup the environments required for the parsing scripts.
 Create a new file within the scripts folder called `.env` and fill the values based on `.env.template` file.
 ```